Photo Essay | The Visual Treasures of Seldovia, Alaska

 Although Seldovia is a small village, it’s big on visual inspiration.

 Visual treasures are abundant in Seldovia.
 Common items become creative images when you look closely and focus on the details.
-Jody is quite adept at spotting interesting forms and patterns in everyday objects.
+Jody is quite adept at spotting interesting forms and patterns in everyday scenarios.